Logeshm72/Formulizer/README.md

 Get Results Instantly
 Choose a record to test your formula, and the results will appear in real-time without any need to deploy changes.

-Why BETA?
+**Why Formulizer is BETA?
+**

-The core functionality of Formulizer relies on the FormulaEval namespace provided by Salesforce, which is itself in BETA.
+The core functionality of Formulizer relies on the [FormulaEval namespace](https://developer.salesforce.com/docs/atlas.en-us.apexref.meta/apexref/apex_namespace_formulaeval.htm) provided by Salesforce, which is itself in BETA.
 Once Salesforce promotes FormulaEval to General Availability (GA), Formulizer will also follow suit.

-Installation Links

-Production/Developer: Install Formulizer
-Sandbox: Install Formulizer

-Anatomy of Formulizer
+**Anatomy of Formulizer
+**
 1. Object Picklist
 Only standard and custom objects that are both queryable and customizable are included in the picklist.